Antonio de Ulloa: Return to Spain

-Ulloa gained an international scientific reputation and was appointed to serve on various important scientific commissions.
+Ulloa gained international scientific recognition and was appointed to several important scientific commissions.
 With Jorge Juan, he is credited with the establishment of the first museum of natural history, the first metallurgical laboratory in Spain, and the astronomical observatory of Cádiz.
-In 1751, Ulloa was elected as a foreign member of the Royal Swedish Academy of Sciences.
+In 1751, Ulloa was elected as foreign member of the Royal Swedish Academy of Sciences.
 In 1757 King Ferdinand VI appointed Ulloa as Commander of Ocaña (Comendador de Ocaña) in the Order of Santiago.